intel-analytics/ipex-llm/python/llm/example/CPU/Speculative-Decoding/qwen/README.md

 ```

 Arguments info:
 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the Qwen model (e.g. `Qwen/Qwen-7B-Chat` and `Qwen/Qwen-14B-Chat` and `Qwen/Qwen-72B-Chat`) to be downloaded, or the path to the huggingface checkpoint folder.
-It is default to be `'Qwen/Qwen-14B-Chat'`.
+It is set to `'Qwen/Qwen-14B-Chat'` by default.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 A default prompt is provided.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
-It is default to be `128`.
+It is set to `128` by default.

 #### Sample Output
 #### [Qwen/Qwen-7B-Chat](https://huggingface.co/Qwen/Qwen-7B-Chat)